-This is a national-level hackathon contest for all college students where they submit a detailed proposal on how to want to solve the problem.
+This is a national-level hackathon contest for all college students.
+The applicants in a team of 4 to 5 members had to submit a detailed proposal on how to want to solve the problem.

 This is the first round where students from colleges all over India, first select 2 to 3 candidate problems to address from the different problem statements proposed by the Departments of the Central Government.
 From each college, usually 3 to 4 teams comprising of around 6 members each, need to submit their project proposal/idea in the form of a presentation, through the SIH online portal.
 The presentation should contain the following sections.

-- Methodology: A step-by-step plan focusing on how to tackle the proposed problem statement, formalizing the problem in terms of achievable goals and lastly, a proposed timeline
+Methodology: A step-by-step plan focusing on how to tackle the proposed problem statement, formalizing the problem in terms of achievable goals, and lastly, a proposed timeline

-- Proof of Concept: We provide screenshots of a preliminary or just working model with limited functionalities of the application we are proposing to build.
+Proof of Concept: We provide screenshots of a preliminary or just working model with limited functionalities of the application we are proposing to build.